Custyz01/Client-Server-Instant-messenger/README.md

 # Client-Server-Instant-messenger
 Contains the code written for a messenger application.

 This application allows a client to connect to the local server of your computer.
-The client can then send and receive message to and from the server.
+The client can then send and receive messages to and from the server.

 This code has been written for learning purposes with the help of the following youtuber : "thenewboston" Here is a link to his channel : https://www.youtube.com/channel/UCJbPGzawDH1njbqV-D5HqKw